Daddy’s Home 2021, Loma Vista. Producers: Annie Clark & Jack Antonoff

 It’s a great record that improves with each listen.
 I could use a few more rockin’ numbers, but I can’t deny that it’s got a lot to offer.
 I’ll keep watching SNL to see what other new music I may find!

 “Sea Cruise” – single from 1959.
 Bouncy, exuberant, timeless.

-*Note – I’m not even going to try to rank songs.
-I just plan to periodically write a little bit about some songs that I like.
+*Note – I’m not going to try to rank songs, but I do plan to periodically write a little bit about some songs that I like.

 ~ ~ ~